About

 What is CDG?

 First described by Dr. Jaak Jaeken in 1980, Congenital Disorders of Glycosylation (CDG) are a rare group of genetic disorders that result in faulty glycosylation.
 Glycosylation is the cellular process of adding sugar chains to proteins by means of enzymes and this pathway is necessary for the normal growth and function of cells, tissues, and organs.
 Traditionally there have been two types of CDG recognized (type I & type II).
-The newer declycosylation disorder (NGLY-1) is now also recognized. (see NGLY-1 New Yorker article.)
-Approximately 1000 individuals worldwide have been diagnosed with CDG type I. To date, fifteen subtypes of CDG-I have been identified.
-Seven children have now been diagnosed with subtype CDG-1L (ALG9-CDG).
+The newer deglycosylation disorder (NGLY-1) is now also recognized. (see NGLY-1 New Yorker article.)
+Approximately 1000 individuals worldwide have been diagnosed with CDG type I. To date, twenty-five subtypes of CDG-I have been identified.
+Ten children have now been diagnosed with subtype CDG-1L (ALG9-CDG).
 Maria is one of them.
 Features common to most CDG subtypes are failure to thrive, developmental delay, hypotonia, and seizures.
 Some subtypes have more unique characteristics such as liver disease, clotting disorders, or cystic kidneys.

 What is the FoG?